This article was originally published in May 2014 and has been updated.

 The issues are complex, which is why Intrepid has been very pleased to partner for many years with World Animal Protection, and be able to tap into their expertise on what’s right in animal welfare.

 Elephant issues have been a strong area of concern.
 Having such an enormous wild animal restrained for many hours at a time and used for rides or to do human-like behaviours, such as kick a soccer ball or paint pictures with their trunks, has never felt right.
 So in 2010-2011 we lent support to extensive research by World Animal Protection into captive elephant venues and learned much along the way.

 People often think that an elephant in captivity is domesticated, and so somehow it’s OK to have them under human command.
 But the reality is that they never have been domesticated like dogs or horses.
 Even if born in captivity, they are still a wild animal, and need to be ‘broken’ to accept human control.
 There is much evidence that this process is exceptionally cruel.

 Yes, there are a considerable number of elephants that have been rescued from working in industries like logging and their carers need to earn a living to feed and care for them.
 But we’ve also learnt that the numbers of elephants being poached from the wild has increased to fuel the tourism demand for rides and entertainment.
 Some venues seem to be trying to outdo each other with novelty offerings that clearly give little regard to the elephants’ welfare.
 An elephant falling off a tight rope would be catastrophic for the elephant.

-So at Intrepid we took a stance over two years ago and began to phase out venues of concern and elephant rides.
-From January this year, we no longer offer elephant rides on any of our trips.
-Instead we are going to a limited number of places where elephant welfare is clearly highly prioritised and the elephants are free to move without restraint for much of the day.
+So, at Intrepid we took a stance back in 2012 and began to phase out venues of concern and elephant rides.
+From January 2014, we no longer offered elephant rides on any of our trips.
+Instead, we go to a limited number of places where elephant welfare is clearly highly prioritised and the elephants are free to move without restraint for much of the day.